nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ![recipepossibleallergen.png](images/recipepossibleallergen.png)
 <sub>Fig 15: Sample of Recipe Possible command after adding an allergy to ground beef, which is an ingredient in Recipe 1 (Beef Burger), showing that the recipe containing the allergen is no longer shown to the user.
 User input is highlighted.</sub>

 ### Random Recipe
 Should you ever feel bored of cooking the same recipe over and over, Meal Companion provides you with the capability to choose a recipe at random.
 To make use of this feature, you may simply use the command `recipe random` to generate a random recipe.

 ![reciperandom.png](images/reciperandom.png)
 <sub>Fig 16: Sample of Recipe Random command being run twice to generate two different outputs, with user input highlighted.</sub>

 ### Check Ingredients for Recipe
 If you wish to check if your current list of ingredients is sufficient to cook any recipe, you may use the command `recipe need <index_number>`.
 Ingredients that you are missing will be listed along with the quantity required.
+For example, `recipe need 2`.

 ![recipeneed.png](images/recipeneed.png)
 <sub>Fig 17: Sample of Recipe Need command showing missing ingredients required make Recipe 2 (Cup of Water), with user input highlighted.</sub>

 ### Almost Completed Recipe
 If you would like to find out which recipes you are almost able to make with the ingredients you have on hand, you may run the command `recipe almost`.
 This will give you a list of recipes that are lacking at most 3 ingredients.